 15. Give your no-shows a classy follow up call.

 After going to all the trouble to win a customer’s trust, build rapport, and set an appointment – what happens if they don’t show?

 The temptation to call them up and chew them out is hard to resist.
 Don’t burn any bridges, though.
 Call them back and show class and zero judgement.
 Tell them you’re sorry you missed them, but the dealership was just so busy with this cool deal you have going on.
 This gives the customer a chance to admit that he or she simply didn’t come.
 You can then respond with, “I’m glad I didn’t miss you!”
 This leaves you an opening to still work with the customer, even after they stood you up.

 The right phone strategy allows you to really wow customers and win their trust.
 But these basic phone tips for car salesmen will only take you so far.
 It also helps to have the right phone system in place.
-Download our ebook to learn how a Hosted VoIP phone system can raise your dealership to new heights.
+Download our e-book to learn how a Hosted VoIP phone system can raise your business to new heights.